Anxiety Treatment in Fort Lauderdale, FL

 Living with anxiety stinks.
 According to the National Institute of Mental Health (NIMH) over 40 million adults are suffering with anxiety.
 In particular, young people are experiencing an explosion in anxiety symptoms.
 In one study, an estimated 31.9% of adolescents aged 13-18 have a diagnosable anxiety disorder.
-What’s more, COVID-19 has brought a whole new list of legitimate worries to people’s lives and the rise in anxiety disorders is skyrocketing.
+What’s more, the last few years of global upheaval have brought a whole new list of legitimate worries to people’s lives and the rise in anxiety disorders is skyrocketing.

 What is anxiety?